divado/ITS_FHCAMPUS/Semester_2/Cyber_Security_ILV/uebung_2/protocol.md

 Student: Philip Magnus

-The steps in this writeup were performed on a Ubuntu 24.04 LTS (x64) system.
+The steps in this writeup were performed on a Kali 2024.4 (x64) system.

 ## Building potato